 wet signature vs digital

-Wet Signature vs Digital Signature : Which is Legally Stronger?
+Wet Signature vs Digital Signature, Which One is Legally Stronger?

 What Is a Wet Signature?

-A wet signature, simply put, is the traditional method of signing documents by hand using a pen.
+A wet signature is the traditional method of signing documents by hand using a pen.
 It’s called “wet” because the ink physically dries on the paper after signing.
 This has been the gold standard for authentication for centuries.

 History of Wet Signatures

-Imagine a 17th-century merchant in England, sealing a deal by dipping his quill in ink and signing a parchment; a simple act that established trust and commitment.
+IImagine a 17th-century merchant in England sealing a deal by dipping his quill in ink and signing a parchment.
+This simple act established trust and commitment.
 But the roots of wet signatures go much deeper.

-One famous example is the Magna Carta of 1215.
-While King John didn’t sign it as we do today, his royal seal—a precursor to the modern wet signature—validated his agreement.
-From ancient clay to modern ink, wet signatures have remained a symbol of trust and authenticity in agreements across centuries.
+A notable instance is the Magna Carta of 1215.
+Although King John didn’t sign it in the modern sense, his royal seal, an early form of the wet signature, affirmed his consent.
+From ancient clay to contemporary ink, wet signatures have long represented trust and legitimacy in agreements through the ages.

 Characteristics of Wet Signatures